Ark of the Covenant

 There is one semi-official account of the Ark being removed by the Prophet Jeremiah.
 It reads:

 So here is a prophesy that the Ark will be revealed after the Jews are re-gathered as a nation.
-Didn't that just happen a few years ago?
-So, at the appropriate time, God may time an earthquake to open the mouth of that cave.
-Perhaps in the very near future.
-Won't the Jews want the Ark to grace their Temple III?
+Didn't that happen a little over 70 years ago?
+So, at the appropriate moment, God may time an earthquake to open the mouth of that cave.
+The Jews will want that Ark to grace their Temple III.

 The Ark at Lake Tiberius or Thereabouts

-Muhammad had a word on the Ark and the Mahdi, our future world ruler who will bring Islam to the entire planet.
+Muhammad had a word on the Ark and the Mahdi, our future world ruler whose mission will be to bring Islam to the entire planet.
 This was echoed in later hadith.

 Perhaps the Mahdi will be able to contribute to the dedication of Temple III.
 Who are the pesky Two Witnesses out there making a fuss?